jpedrocf/Data-Analysis-AAA-x-Indie-Publishers/README.md

 # Data Preprocessing

-The data preprocessing stage involved thorough cleaning and transformation.
-I addressed missing values, removed outliers that could distort the analysis, and performed normalization on key numerical variables to ensure consistency across different scales.
-After cleaning the data, I trained the model using this refined dataset.
-I have now completed the evaluation phase, where the model's performance was assessed to determine its accuracy and effectiveness in predicting or classifying outcomes based on the data.
+In this stage, I conducted a comprehensive cleaning and transformation of the dataset.
+The goal was to ensure that the data was prepared for accurate analysis and model training.
+To achieve this, I addressed missing values, eliminated outliers that could potentially skew the results and normalized key numerical variables to bring consistency across different scales.

+One of the critical maintenance tasks performed was the handling of missing data, as demonstrated below:

 ![Null Cleaning](https://github.com/user-attachments/assets/14740001-4ebe-42c3-b77c-e0bbabe43737)

 _Null Cleaning with missingno_

+During the model training phase, I first separated the features (X) and the target variable (y), where the target was the reviewScoreClass, a classification label derived from the game's review score.
+The data was split into training and test sets using an 80%-20% split to ensure a robust evaluation of the model's performance on unseen data.
+Before training, the feature set was scaled to normalize the data, enhancing the performance and convergence of the algorithm.

+I then trained a RandomForestClassifier with a predefined random state to ensure reproducibility.
+After training, predictions were made on the test set, marking the completion of the training process.

+In the evaluation phase, the model was assessed through various metrics.
+The confusion matrix provided an overview of the true positive, false positive, true negative, and false negative predictions, helping to identify potential misclassifications across different classes.
+Additionally, the accuracy score indicated that the model correctly predicted the outcome for approximately 62.5% of the test cases.
+Finally, a classification report was generated, detailing precision, recall, and F1-score for each class, giving a comprehensive view of the model's performance in terms of balancing precision and recall across classes.

+This evaluation highlights both the model's strengths and areas where further tuning may improve overall performance.